 My favorite neighborhood bar, No. 53 is the kind of place the owners themselves want to hang out in.
 In fact, the owners are three local residents who took over the business because they liked it that much.
 They’re probably the ones you’ll meet behind the bar.

-No. 53 looks rough around the edges, but inside it’s a small, cozy and unpretentious place welcoming people of all makes and models.
+No. 53 looks rough around the edges, but inside it’s a small, cozy and unpretentious place welcoming people of all makes, models and production years.
 They play a wide variety of good music, even when there’s no DJ rockin’ the house.

 For the barfly, no. 53 is hard to beat.
 It’s a great place to go alone and look to be social.
 Every time I’ve saddled up at the bar there’s been a conversation of one type or another going on and it was by no means exclusive.
 They serve quality beer and creative drinks to good people at a nice price.
 It’s the type of local establishment that deserves to thrive.
 They also allow dogs inside.